 Many museums originated with collections donated by wealthy donors.
 Quite often, they had the means to travel and collect objects.
 Sometimes they did so by questionable means or by simply claiming them.
 Unfortunately, the black market in antiquities has always been tempting for those with the means and desire.
 Tomb robbing has been as old as tombs themselves.

 Think about it.
 There are objects we don’t even know about hidden in private collections.
 So many of them were stolen and forgotten.
 Others have been lost or destroyed during wars and conflicts.
 It makes me sad just to think about it.

 Part of me is grateful for the fact that many of the things in museums would be lost or destroyed if it wasn’t for the people who collected them.
 However, another part of me is heartbroken over the fact that so many other valuable objects that we have lost forever.
 Be that through greed or conflict.

 If you follow the stories, many countries make claims against objects taken away in the past and now stored in a foreign museum.
-The case of the status taken by Lord Eglin from the Parthenon, now stored at the British Museum, are one of those examples.
+The case of the status taken by Lord Eglin from the Parthenon, now stored at the British Museum, is one of those examples.
 Who has the right to them?
 Should they be returned to their original home?
 It’s definitely something worth thinking about and acknowledging as a moral issue.

 The different types of museums

 The beauty of museums is that they are versatile and diverse.
 There are many different types of museums to suit every taste.
 That is also, why they are fun to visit.
 However, because there are so many of them, it’s actually very difficult to slot them into neat categories.
 Often, museums host exhibitions from other places, which adds to the challenge of qualifying them.